 - Multivitamin.
 Oceans Alive Marine Phytoplankton is the earth’s best multivitamin.
 It contains 180 nutrients – every nutrient the human body requires.
 And because it’s food-based there are no synthetic ingredients.
 Take 1-5 dropper-fulls per day.
 But beware.
 You do not want marine phytoplankton in capsules or powder as it goes rancid very quickly.
 I can only recommend Ocean’s Alive Marine Phytoplankton because it is in a special liquid keeping it fresh and preventing rancidity.

 - Coenzyme Q10 (CoQ10).
 200–600 mg daily.
 This antioxidant helps protect LDL (“bad”) cholesterol from oxidation, maintain healthy blood vessels, lower blood pressure, and can support optimal functioning of the heart muscle.
 You MUST take this if you have ever been or are currently on statins (high cholesterol medication).
 If you doctor did not recommend this supplement when prescribing statins, he is acting irresponsibly and shows a lack of scientific knowledge of the drug he is prescribing.
 When you go on statins, it poisons the enzymes in your liver that produces protective cholesterol and CoQ10, which you need to protect your arteries from further damage.
 I like Designs for Health CoQ10.
+The One Mitochondrial Optimizer by Quicksilver Scientific is also good!

 - Garlic.
 Long revered for its health benefits, garlic is rich in antioxidants and increases nitric oxide production.
 In a study of 15 men with coronary heart disease, researchers found that 2.4 grams of aged garlic extract reduced endothelial dysfunction by 44 percent.
 It’s best to eat either raw garlic or aged (fermented) garlic, but you can also take Kyolic aged garlic extract.